Techinek/book_store_pro/README.md

-# book_store_pro
+# Bookstore
-Bookstore project relied on docker to be deployed on heroku
+Bookstore project relied on docker with authorization and authentication system that helps to restrict access for book contents.